Malheur River

-Despite the similarity of name, the river does not flow into nearby Malheur Lake, which is located in the enclosed Harney Basin southwest of the watershed of the river.
-When water levels were higher, Malheur Lake would drain into the Malheur River.
+In the past Malheur Lake (located in the enclosed Harney Basin to the southwest) outflowed into the river.

 Course

 The Malheur River rises in the southern Blue Mountains of southern Grant County, south of Strawberry Mountain in the Strawberry Mountain Wilderness.
 It flows south through Malheur National Forest, then southeast past Drewsey and through Warm Springs Reservoir.
-At Riverside in western Malheur County it receives the South Fork Malheur River from the south, then turns sharply back northward to Juntura, where it receives the North Fork Malheur River from the north.
+At Riverside in western Malheur County, it receives the South Fork Malheur River from the south, then turns sharply back northward to Juntura, where it receives the North Fork Malheur River from the north.
 From Juntura it flows generally east past Vale, joining the Snake from the west approximately 2 mi north of Ontario, Oregon.
 The mouth of the Malheur River is approximately at Snake river mile (RM) 370 or river kilometer (RK) 600.

 History

-The name of the river is derived from the French for "misfortune."
-The name was attached to the river by French Canadian voyageur trappers working for the North West Company on the Snake County Expeditions of Donald Mackenzie as early as 1818 for the unfortunate circumstance that some beaver furs they had cached there were snatched by Indians.
-The name first appears in the record in 1826 when Peter Skene Ogden, a fur trapper with the Hudson's Bay Company, referred to it as "River au Malheur (from rivière au Malheur, literally: River of the Misfortune)" and thereafter as "Unfortunate River."
+The name of the river is derived from the French for "misfortune".
+The name was attached to the river by French Canadian voyageur trappers working for the North West Company on the Snake County Expeditions of Donald Mackenzie as early as 1818 for the unfortunate circumstance that some beaver furs they had cached there were snatched by Indigenous people.
+The name first appears in the record in 1826 when Peter Skene Ogden, a fur trapper with the Hudson's Bay Company, referred to it as "River au Malheur (from rivière au Malheur, literally: River of the Misfortune") and thereafter as "Unfortunate River".

 The river lived up to its name a second time in 1845, when mountain man Stephen Meek, seeking a faster route along the Oregon Trail, led a migrant party up the river valley into the high desert along a route that has since become known as the Meek Cutoff.
-After leaving the river valley the party was unable to find a water supply and lost 23 people by the time they reached The Dalles on the Columbia River; gold was found, also see Lost Blue Bucket Mine.
+After leaving the river valley, the party was unable to find a water supply and lost 23 people by the time they reached The Dalles on the Columbia River; gold was found, also see Lost Blue Bucket Mine.

 In 1853, 1854 and 1859 the river was used more successfully as the route of the Elliott Cutoff.
 The emigrants followed the ruts of Stephen Meek until they reached Harney Basin.
 From here they sought more direct routes to the Deschutes River, where they turned south until reaching the Free Emigrant Road.
 The road was built over the Cascades through Willamette Pass and brought emigrants into Central Oregon.